serimag/landinghack-fakepay/README.md

 Notes

-Classification: Gemini 2.5 is used to validate that the content matches a Spanish pay stub (or other supported type) before deep extraction.

 AI-image detection: third‑party detectors are probabilistic.
 We surface their score as a signal, not a verdict.

 Privacy: all artifacts stay within the data_rooms/ sandbox during the session unless persistence is enabled.